vphoebe/beatnik/README.md

 | `CLIENT_ID` | Discord developer portal > Applications > [your app] > OAuth2 > Client ID  |

 ### YouTube cookies (optional)
 This isn't required for Beatnik to work, but some YouTube videos require a cookie (signed in user) to play, like age-restricted or private videos.
 [Follow the steps here](https://github.com/distubejs/ytdl-core?tab=readme-ov-file#how-to-get-cookies "Follow the steps here") to create `cookies.json` in the Beatnik folder you created above if you require this setup.
+Make sure to comment out the line with `cookies.json` in your Docker compose and set the path to your file.

 ## 🎵 Usage